mroughan/SurrealNumbers.jl/README.md

-There is a starting point -- we can always use empty sets -- as so the first surreal number (usually denoted zero, because it will turn out to be the additive identity) is $<\{\} | \{\}>$, where I will use this angle bracket and pipe notation to denote $x = \{ X_L | X_R\}$.
+There is a starting point -- we can always use empty sets -- as so the first surreal number (usually denoted zero, because it will turn out to be the additive identity) is $\{ | \}$, where I will use this bracket and pipe notation to denote $x = \{ X_L | X_R\}$.
+Also, to make the empty spaces clearer (and the coding more efficient) I have defined $ ϕ = \{ \}$ the empty set.

-Then on the "second day" a new generation of surreals can be created in terms of the initial case.
-On the third day we create a new generation and so on.
+Then on the "first day" a new generation of surreals can be created in terms of the initial case.
+On the second day we create a new generation and so on.
 Each has a meaning corresponding to traditional numbers in order to place a consistent interpretation on standard mathematical operators defined on the surreals.

 Just to reiterate, the tricky thing is that everything is recursive.
 Even comparitors like `<`, and hence, we can't even know